facebookarchive/hack-langspec/spec/01-introduction.md

 definition of the syntax and semantics of the Hack language, suitable for use by the following:

--   Implementers of a Hack compiler
+-   Developers of a Hack implementation
 -   Implementers of a test suite for the Hack language
 -   Programmers writing Hack code